Bis (Scottish band): 2003–2009: Solo projects

-2009–2017: Reunion and fourth album
+2009–2017: Reunion to Data Panik Etcetera

 In November 2009, Rin announced that the band would reform to play at the Primavera Festival in May 2010, returning this time with a bassist and drummer, former data Panik members, Stuart Memo and Graham Christie, respectively.

+Also in 2009, Rin provided the artwork for an iPhone game called "All Fridges Are Psychotic".

 Rin made two guest appearances on the BBC music quiz programme Never Mind the Buzzcocks (on 18 November 2010 and 19 January 2011).
 She also teamed up with Hyperbubble on a track for their 2011 album Drastic Cinematic.
 Rin would go on to work with Hyperbubble again on the 2013 EP Hyperbubble + Manda Rin.
 Around 2011 John Disco began releasing solo electronic material under the moniker Debukas, with his debut solo LP I Am Machinery appearing in 2013 on the label 20:20 Vision.

-In 2013 Rin contributed lead vocals to the track "Crack On, Have A Booze" which appeared on the album Why Do Birds Suddenly Appear by punk rock/oi! band Hard Skin.
+In 2013, Rin contributed lead vocals to the track "Crack On, Have A Booze" which appeared on the album Why Do Birds Suddenly Appear by punk rock/oi! band Hard Skin.

 In February 2014, Bis announced they would release their fourth album, data Panik etcetera, on 15 May on Rough Trade Records.
 The album was made available for streaming at NME on 28 April.

 The same year, the band's first three albums were re-released as double CD deluxe editions by the Do Yourself In label.

-Circa 2014, Rin provided the artwork for an iPhone game called "All Fridges Are Psychotic".

-In 2015 Sci-Fi Steven began releasing solo material under the moniker Batteries with Do Yourself In Records releasing the self-titled debut album Batteries in 2015 and sophomore album The Finishing Line in 2016.
+In 2015, Sci-Fi Steven began releasing solo material under the moniker Batteries with Do Yourself In Records releasing the self-titled debut album Batteries in 2015 and sophomore album The Finishing Line in 2016.

-2017–present: Fifth album and beyond
+2017–present: Slight Disconnects, Systems Music For Home Defence and beyond

 In October 2017, the band announced that they were working on their fifth album.
 Slight Disconnects was released in February 2019 on Last Night From Glasgow.
 They also returned to a three piece with only Manda, John and Steven being in the lineup.

-In 2020 Last Night From Glasgow released Music For Animations, an archival album consisting of the music recorded for the CBBC kids cartoon BB3B.
+In 2020, Last Night From Glasgow released Music For Animations, an archival album consisting of the music recorded for the CBBC kids cartoon BB3B.

-In 2021 the band self-released a cassette-only live album The Fan Club Tapes Vol. 1 - Live In Toulouse 1997 and Komponist released Low Level (A Return To Central Travel Companion) - a collection of previously unreleased material recorded parallel to Return To Central.
+In 2021, the band self-released a cassette-only live album The Fan Club Tapes Vol. 1 - Live In Toulouse 1997 and Komponist released Low Level (A Return To Central Travel Companion) - a collection of previously unreleased material recorded parallel to Return To Central.

-In October 2022 the album Systems Music For Home Defence was released on Last Night From Glasgow.
+In October 2022, the album Systems Music For Home Defence was released on Last Night From Glasgow.